amazon-archives/aws-mobile-appsync-events-starter-react-native/README.md

 2. Click on `Create API` and select the `Sample Schema` option.
 Enter a API name of your choice.
 Click `Create`.

+Wait until the progress bar at the top has completed deploying your resources.
+Then from the integration page of your GraphQL API (you can click the name you entered in the left hand navigation).

+On this same page, select `JavaScript` at the bottom to download your `aws-exports.js` configuration file by clicking the **Download Config** button.
+Replace the `aws-exports.js` file in the root of your app with the file you just downloaded.

 ## React Native Setup